On the topological contents of eta invariants: Examples

-By \cite{MR0231369} the group $K^{*}(K(\Z,3))$ (note that this is reduced $K$-theory) is divisible and consists of phantom classes, i.e. classes which vanish when pulled-back to finite $CW$-complexes.
-This suggests the following proposition which is probably well-known, but we could not find a reference for it. \begin{prop} The projection $p:BString\to BSpin$ induces a continuous injective map with a dense image. \end{prop} \proof It follows immediately from the definition of the profinite topology that maps between spaces or spectra induce continuous maps on the cohomology groups.
-In order to show the remaining two assertions we need some preparations about divisible groups.
-Let $A$ be some abelian group.
-Then we define its subgroup
+By \cite{MR0231369} the reduced $K$-theory group $\tilde K^{*}(K(\Z,3))$ is uniquely divisible and consists of phantom classes, i.e. classes which vanish when pulled-back to finite $CW$-complexes.
+This suggests the following proposition which is probably well-known, but we could not find a reference for it.